By Mike Madriaga

-“I started as a ‘cha-cha’ at a tattoo shop in Ensenada, Mexico,” joked April Hernandez, as she traces the art on her her client’s shoulders at the 3er Expo Tattoo in Mexicali.
-“And little by little [by watching], I learned the art of tattooing.”
+“I started as a cha-cha at a tattoo shop in Ensenada, Mexico,” joked April Hernandez, as she traces the art on her client’s shoulders at the 3er Expo Tattoo in Mexicali.
+“And little by little by watching, I learned the art of tattooing.”

 April may be small in stature, but her unique designs speak a larger game.

-“Arth Peralta is one of my teachers, and I owe my neo-traditional style to him,” she says.
-April has been tattooing for five years, but her career really took off when she moved to a shop called Tia Juana Tattoo and Piercing, located in the heart of Tijuana.
+“Arth Peralta is one of my teachers, and I owe my neo-traditional style to him.”
+April has been tattooing for five years.
+Her career really took off when she moved to Tia Juana Tattoo and Piercing, located in the heart of Tijuana.
 This is where she trained under Arth to harness her skill.

 The secret to April’s success as a tattoo artist is based on her progressive skill-set, as witnessed on her social media outlets.
 It’s where her clients can monitor her evolution as a traditional and neo-traditional artist.